Tools

 -

-The main focus is on building the builder or configuring an existing one, and the client can also make changes to the functionality directly.
+The main focus is on developing the builder or configuring an existing one; functionality changes can also be made directly by the customer.

 -